 Why Is Shoveling Snow So Dangerous – Hidden Risk

-Many people rush outside after a big snowstorm to clear driveways and sidewalks, treating it like a normal chore.
-But snow shoveling can be very dangerous for the heart especially for people who are sedentary or have health problems.
+Do you know?
+Snow shoveling can be very dangerous for the heart especially for people who are sedentary or have health problems.
 Many people don’t realize why is shoveling snow so dangerous, especially for older adults or those with heart conditions.
-The American Heart Association warns that heavy snow removal can put extra stress on the heart, particularly for those not used to regular exercise.

 Heart Risks of Lifting Heavy Snow